 - Entrepreneurs or HR software companies creating innovative tools that will help both parties find each other more easily and based on more honest matches

 The economic impact of unemployment is important, but what about the economic impact of disengaged employees?
 What would it look like if we turned the disengagement statistics around?
-What if we all found the right next job?
+What if we could all find jobs we love?
 Is this our chance to better fit the puzzle pieces (find stronger matches between candidates and job openings)?

 Key suggestions and takeaways: